Welcome to ExecTech’s New Motivation Analysis

 - The biggest barriers you face are from yourself.
 Your fears, mistakes, resistance to help, lack of education, stupidity, ego and other personal barriers kill your motivation and stop you cold.

 You will always be opposed by one or more of these three types of barriers.
+They are your GREATEST SOURCE OF STRESS.
 How you deal with these barriers determines your success.

 If your Barrier Handling Score is high, you do not let barriers stop you for long.
-As an A-Performer, you find solutions to them all.
-You stay motivated and proceed regardless.
+As an A-Performer, you correctly identify them, select the best solutions and remove them.
+You stay motivated and proceed forward.

-If your Barrier Handling Score is low, you have much to learn before you can permanently motivate yourself and others.
+If your Barrier Handling Score is low, your barriers are stopping you.
+You are not making much progress.
+You have much to learn before you can permanently motivate yourself and others.